finwistic

 4m 32s

 Host asks what else stands out from the data.
 Gon explains his progressive exposure rule, adapted from Mark Minervini: when in a 10–15% drawdown, limit the next five trades to a combined maximum 5% drawdown.
 Shrink size, rebuild confidence with small wins, then scale back up gradually.
-He also notes his performance is significantly stronger in the second half of the year — his last 6 months showed an improved R-multiple of nearly 4:1 vs. the full-year 2:1 — and he suspects the discipline improvements are compounding over time.
+He also describes his hard rules for stopping: five losing trades in a row and he takes a break, stepping away to reset rather than letting the revenge trading cycle escalate.
+He notes his performance is significantly stronger in the second half of the year, and suspects the discipline improvements are compounding over time.

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala